Most church leaders I know would love to see their church grow.

 And sometimes the barriers that keep a church from reaching its potential stand in the way.

 More often than not, those barriers are structural, not spiritual.
 And they can be passed.
-(That’s what I coach leaders and their teams through in my Breaking 200 course.)
+(That’s what I coach leaders and their teams through in my Church Growth Masterclass course.)

 Accomplishing your mission means reaching people, and reaching people means growth.